MaastrichtU-IDS/data2services-ecosystem/README.md

 # Get started

-Modules available for the Data2Services framework.
-Enabling data processing and services exposure.
+This repository lists modules available for the **Data2Services framework**, enabling data processing to RDF and services exposure.

 Feel free to propose new components using pull requests.
 The list of components we are planning to work on can be found in the [Wiki](https://github.com/MaastrichtU-IDS/data2services-ecosystem/wiki/Components-to-develop).

 Only [Docker](https://docs.docker.com/install/) is required to run the modules.
+And a typical component should only require a few arguments to be run, making it easy to combine them.

 ## Clone